 Custom background picture and logo

 I first created the wallpaper template (3840 x 2160) that I used together with Paint.net to add a custom background with a new MiSTer Station logo.
-This is it:
+Here it is:

 Idag är det första dagen för mig på IT-konsultföretaget Nethouse.
 En ny anställning och en ny fas i arbetslivet.
 Från föräldraledighet till nya konsultuppdrag.
 Det ska bli väldigt intressant att få se vilka nya uppdrag som jag kommer att landa i och vilka nya erfarenheter/utmaningar som kommer att dyka upp.